moosetechnology/FameJava/README.md

 ## User

-To generate the java code from a *.mse* file please:
+To generate the java classes of a [Moose](https:modularmoose.org) meta-model:

+1. generate (in Pharo) a `.mse` file describing the meta-model.
-1. add the *.mse* file under the "samples/ch/unibe/fame/resources" folder.
+1. add the `.mse` file under the "samples/ch/unibe/fame/resources" folder.
-2. under `test.ch.akuhn.fame.codegen.target` create a new "target" following the template of other Codegen class
+1. under "test.ch.akuhn.fame.codegen.target" create a new "target" following the template of other Codegen class.
-3. execute the test to generate the code under the folder gen
+1. execute the "target" to generate the code under the folder `gen`.

-## Developer

-To make it work with [VerveineJ](https://github.com/moosetechnology/VerveineJ), you **must** compile with Java 10!
+The `.mse` file may be generated in Pharo from the meta model with this command:

+`'some-file-name.mse' asFileReference writeStreamDo: [:stream | MooseModel metamodel exportOn: stream]`

 ## License: GNU LESSER GENERAL PUBLIC LICENSE